material-motion/material-motion/specifications/expressions.md

 Languages have **term functions**.
 A term function initiates the description of Plans.

+**Scope**: The purpose of a Language object is to define a lexical scope for a particular set of terms.
+This allows an ecosystem of Languages to exist where some Languages may have similar or identical terms.
+The responsibility of any given Language’s creator is to clearly explain what a term will do.
+This documentation would be ideally represented as a visual interactive dictionary.

 For example, the Tween Language definition might look like:

     Tween {